ihrz/SteganoDB/README.md

 db.table('anticheat');
 // Create another database in the current directory where the database (png file) is located (a 'table')
 ```

+## Methods

+### `constructor(filePath?: string, options?: any)`

+Initializes a new instance of the SteganoDB class.

+- `filePath`: Optional.
+The path to the image file used for storing data.
+Defaults to `./steganodb.png`.
+- `options`: Optional.
+Additional options for the database.

+### `table(tableName: string): SteganoDB`

+Creates and returns a new SteganoDB instance for a specified table.

+- `tableName`: The name of the table to create.

+### `get(key: string): any`

+Retrieves the value associated with the specified key.

+- `key`: The key whose value should be retrieved.
+Supports nested keys using dot notation.

+### `has(key: string): boolean`

+Checks if a value exists for the specified key.

+- `key`: The key to check for existence.
+Supports nested keys using dot notation.

+### `set(key: string, value: any): void`

+Sets the value for the specified key.

+- `key`: The key to set the value for.
+Supports nested keys using dot notation.
+The key cannot be null or contain spaces.
+- `value`: The value to set.

+### `delete(key: string): void`

+Deletes the value associated with the specified key.

+- `key`: The key whose value should be deleted.
+Supports nested keys using dot notation.

+### `cache(key: string, value: any, time: number): void`

+Sets a temporary value for the specified key that will be automatically deleted after the specified time.

+- `key`: The key to set the temporary value for.
+Supports nested keys using dot notation.
+The key cannot be null or contain spaces.
+- `value`: The value to set.
+- `time`: The time in milliseconds after which the value should be deleted.
+Must be a number.

+### `add(key: string, count: number): void`

+Increments the value of the specified key by the specified count.
+If the key does not exist, it will be initialized to 0 before incrementing.

+- `key`: The key whose value should be incremented.
+Supports nested keys using dot notation.
+The key cannot be null or contain spaces.
+- `count`: The number to increment the value by.
+Must be a number.

+### `sub(key: string, count: number): void`

+Decrements the value of the specified key by the specified count.
+If the key does not exist, it will be initialized to 0 before decrementing.

+- `key`: The key whose value should be decremented.
+Supports nested keys using dot notation.
+The key cannot be null or contain spaces.
+- `count`: The number to decrement the value by.
+Must be a number.

+### `push(key: string, element: any): void`

+Pushes an element to an array associated with the specified key.
+If the key does not exist, an array will be created.

+- `key`: The key whose array should be appended to.
+Supports nested keys using dot notation.
+The key cannot be null or contain spaces.
+- `element`: The element to push into the array.

+### `clear(): void`

+Clears all data in the database.

+### `all(): Array<{ id: string, value: any }>`

+Returns an array of all key-value pairs in the database.

+### `fetchDataFromImage(): void`

+Fetches and loads data from the image file into the database.

+### `saveDataToFile(): void`

+Saves the current state of the database back to the image file.

 ## Creators